 You have been provided with Splunk logs and disk forensic artifacts from the affected systems.
 Your mission is to reconstruct the complete attack chain and determine the full scope of the compromise.

-To begin an investigation, it’s crucial to establish the initial point of compromise.
-Since the initial alert pointed to a suspicious download on WORKSTATION-01 by the user ncooper, the first logical step is to examine the user’s web browsing activity to understand the context of the download.
+To begin an investigation, it is crucial to establish the initial point of compromise.
+Since the alert pointed to a suspicious download on WORKSTATION-01, the first logical step is to trace the origin of the downloaded file.